-Especially you are planning an overnight trip at the park, check the park's website to get camping regulations, safety information, and maps.
+Especially if you are planning an overnight trip to the park, check the park's website to get camping regulations, safety information, and maps.

 Free ranger-guided programs are available and colored blazes (markers) make trails easy to follow.
 The boardwalk is wheelchair and stroller accessible to Weston Lake and there is foot access to the other trails that meander through the floodplain.

 Elevated Boardwalk (1.3 miles).
 Winds through an unusual mixture of bottomland hardwoods and upland pines.
 This forest, particularly the massive pines, was heavily altered by Hurricane Hugo in 1989.
 You can hear woodpeckers hammering away in the tall trees above.
 The Elevated Boardwalk stops at Weston Lake, which is an old channel of the Congaree River.
 Steps and a ramp lead to the Low Boardwalk.